rickygai/arduino/README.md

 The hands-on guide to the use of Arduino platform compatible Microcontrollers such as ATMega328P, LGT8F328P, STM32, ESP32...etc.

-This channel contains neccessary information derived from the findings during the hands-on process, important software received from respective vendor support.
+This channel will brief you about:

+- Software development toolchain management
+- Vendor support software
+- Hardware Programmers

 # ATMEGA328P.PDF